back-arrow-image Search Health Packages, Tests & More

 • Complications during pregnancy, such as seizures caused by eclampsia or high blood pressure caused by pre-eclampsia

-Although there is little risk involved in this blood test, veins and arteries vary in size from one person to another.
+Although there is little risk involved in this blood test, veins and arteries vary in size from one person to another which may lead to bleeding, feeling lightheaded, requiring multiple punctures for locating veins, or hematoma.

-The results of the creatinine serum test determine the glomerular filtration rate or GRF.
+The results of the Serum Creatinine Test determine the glomerular filtration rate or GRF.
 It is the plasma volume that is filtered by the glomerulus in one second.
 It is used to check if the kidneys are functioning properly or not.

 You should inform your doctor about any medicines you are currently taking, both prescription and over-the-counter.
 You must also inform if you have had any drug allergies.
 Some drugs, like cimetidine, chemotherapy drugs, and cephalosporin antibiotics, may increase the levels of creatinine.
 This may impact your test results.
 Your doctor may consider this when interpreting your lab test results.
 So it is important to discuss this in detail with your doctor.